 - SIM ejector tool

-Samsung’s Type C to Type C cable can be used to leverage Galaxy M31s’ massive 6000mAh battery and reverse charging in order to top up another phone or accessories like TWS earphones.
+Samsung’s Type C to Type C cable can be used to leverage Galaxy M31s’ massive 6000mAh battery and reverse charge other phones or accessories like TWS earphones.

 Right out of the box, the very first thing that strikes you about the Galaxy M31s is its design.
 The Mirage Black color option that we have with us looks just stunning.
 Although, this a Glasstic build (or plastic that feels like glass), Samsung quite evidently spent some consideration delivering the metallic sheen with a gradient of Silver and Black colors.